dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 categories: [programming,php]
 date: 2024-11-24
 toc: true
-draft: true
 image: /images/2024-11-24/title.png
 ---

-There seems to be a deal of confusion about value objects.
 What _is_ a value object?
 And why is it useful.

-In this post I hope to explain what I mean by _value object_ and why it's **one of the most powerful tools in my programming toolbox**.
-They are right up there with **collections** and __DTOs__ which I may hopefully explain in subsequent posts.
+In this post I hope to explain what I mean by _value object_ and let you see why they are **one of the most powerful tools in our programming toolbox**[^6]

 ## TL;DR;

-Value objects are objects that represent a value.
-Everything else is a consequence of that, they:
+**Value objects are objects that represent a value!** Everything else is a consequence of that, they:

 - .. are immutable.
 - .. perform validation.
-- .. have no identity other than themselves.
+- .. have no identity other than themselves[^7]

-And, to be more opinionated, they:
+And, as a rule they:

 - .. do not extend or implement anything.
 - .. have associated functionality.
 - .. have a private constructor and one or more static constructors.

-The rest of this post is here to persuade you how **great** this **simple pattern** is.

 ## Spotting a Value Object in the Wild

-**A value object is an object that represents a value!** The following are examples are all what I would unequivocally categorise as value objects:
+The following are all unequivocally value objects:

-- ✅ `Date::fromYmd(2011, 1, 1)`: a date.
-It has three distinct fields But it represents _one value_: **a specific day in the year**.
+- ✅ `Date::fromYmd(2011, 1, 1)`: a specific day in the year.
 - ✅ `Money::fromCentsAndCode(100, 'GBP')`: an amount of currency.
-It
-  has two _fields_ but **both are necessary** to know "how much" currency there is.
 - ✅ `Geolocation::fromLatLong(50.8137, -2.4747)`: the exact
   position of the [Cerne Abbas Giant](https://en.wikipedia.org/wiki/Cerne_Abbas_Giant).
 - ✅ `Color::fromRgb(165, 42, 42)`: the colour brown.